Significant-Gravitas/AutoGPT/docs/content/index.md

 ## [Welcome to the heart of AutoGPT](AutoGPT/setup.md)

-Where the magic happens – the AutoGPT Agent.
+Welcome to the heart of AutoGPT, where the magic happens – the AutoGPT Agent.
 This is your go-to toolkit for supercharging agents and AI innovation.

 - 👀 **Viewing** - See your progress come to life.
 With the AutoGPT Agent, you can easily monitor and control your agents through our user-friendly interface.